Book here

 3 min read

 The Caribbean area has gained relevance not only for the beauty of its scenery and colors but also for the amount of life that inhabits its waters.
-Read on and discover why the Mesoamerican Barrier Reef System is of vital importance to the entire world.
+Read on and discover why the Mesoamerican Barrier Reef System is vital to the world.

 WHAT ARE REEFS?